Standard StrikingColor glasses are "104 compatible".

 fits a large percentage of bead annealers on the market.

 Many people like to anneal their beads by loading each one into a hot annealer as soon as it is made and then starting the final soak and ramp down cycle at the end of the work session.
 Because this results in the first beads loaded getting the longest heat cycle it is imperative that the initial holding temperature used while working be low enough that the silver glass does not overstrike.
-A holding temperature of around 880F will normally be low enough to prevent kiln striking, while still being hot enough to keep the beads from cracking.
+A holding temperature of around 880-900F will normally be low enough to prevent kiln striking, while still being hot enough to keep the beads from cracking.
 Once the last bead is finished the kiln should be turned up to annealing temperature and the normal annealing cycle started.
-When using standard striking silver glass, the loading/holding temperature should always be lower than the final annealing temperature in order to prevent unwanted color changes in the kiln.
+When using standard striking silver glass, it is usually best if the loading/holding/garaging temperature is lower than the final annealing temperature in order to prevent unwanted color changes in the kiln.